 - UO fee for a blood draw: $10.00

 Health insurance usually covers these costs, depending on your plan.
 However, be aware that some plans may list the lab screenings you received in any benefit statement, which could be mailed home to a parent or guardian.
 If you want to be certain that your charges remain confidential, you can pay cash for the visit and tests.

 Students can make an appointment with a doctor or nurse practitioner by calling 541-346-2770 to discuss their sexual health and to learn about self breast and testicular exams.

 Oregon Contraceptive Care (CCare) is a federal program that provides free birth control and contraceptive services to qualifying students.
 Come to the main reception desk at the health center for more information and to complete an enrollment form, or call the CCare medical billing coordinator at 541-346-2452.
 You can download the CCare enrollment form, and submit your completed forms to a receptionist at the main reception desk.
 Be aware that it can take up to three days to process the enrollment form.
-You may also visit the Oregon Health Authority website.
+Learn more here.